 Estimated submission date of Financing Plan.

-HUD has developed a sample Excel template owners can use to make this initial submission.
-The initial submission must be submitted electronically to RAD2@hud.gov including both an Excel and signed PDF copy.
+HUD has developed a template owners can use to make this initial submission.
+The initial submission must be submitted electronically to the RAD Resource Desk at www.radresource.net.

 HUD will provide the owner a confirmation of successful submission.
 HUD will use the initial submission in order to: